pschragger/IOT_Tutorials_for_VU/RPI_BUILD_LWM2M_DEVICE/README.md

 # Building an LWM2M clients on RPI for ESP32

-###  now to build a LWM2M Device using idf and the ANJAY Libraries
+What we are doing in this tutorial is building an LWM2M Device using idf and the ANJAY Libraries

+To perform this tutorial is is expected that your will start by logining onto your PI as dietpi.

 ## Install C compiler ##